 First thing's first.
 The literal translation for video SEO: video search engine optimisation.
 In other words: optimising your videos so they get a high ranking in search engine results.
 These engines do not yet ‘understand’ moving images, which means search engines need your help with ranking results.

 Similar to ‘regular’ search engine optimisation, keywords are equally important for video SEO.
 The better your keywords fit the content, the better your content gets ranked in terms of relevance.
 With video you can take it to the next level.
 You can use video metadata, a video sitemap, closed captions, deeplinks and video snippets to clarify what your video is about.
-We will help you get through each step of video SEO.
+Use these six tips to optimise your video for search.

 Metadata is information that describes aspects of your video.
 Literally speaking it is ‘information about information’.
 One function of metadata is describing the content of the video.
 This textual description makes the video ‘readable’ for search engines.
 Metadata allows a search engine to index your video, which makes it easier for people to find it.
 Video roughly allows two types of metadata: ‘source metadata’ and ‘added metadata’.

-Added metadata is information you add to the video file yourself.
-This data is particularly important for video SEO, as it contains the video subject.
+This data you add to the video file yourself in your video content management system and is particularly important, as it contains the video subject.
 Search engines use metadata for extra keywords.
 Therefore, carefully consider what keywords you use.

-Tip: with the Keyword Planner in AdWords you can search for topics and check relevant search terms.
+Tip: with Google Keyword Planner you can search for topics and check relevant search terms.

 - They may not seem important, but they do help search engines decide what your video is about.
 Use your most significant keywords as tags.